TatriX/pomidor/README.md

 This cycle goes on forever.

+However, there are situations when you really cannot work in your next pomidor session for a time hiatus, and you also do not want to lose the track of what you already did.

+You can use `pomidor-hold` to put your current session on hold and when you want to get back to pomidor-land you use `pomidor-unhold`.
+The unhold function will create a new pomidor session and you can continue the virtuous cycle.

 ## History mode

 You can save your pomodoro sessions in a file and compare your